All application forms should be in our office by January 15.

 What are you looking for in a candidate?

 We admit students who are successful and enthusiastic learners, who enjoy taking risks in their educational pursuits, who are eager to participate in all aspects of the Rivers experience (academic, athletic, co-curricular and service-oriented), and who are willing to contribute to the community with enthusiasm.

 I don't think I can afford Rivers.
 What kind of aid is available?

 No applicant should be deterred from applying for admission due to financial constraints.
-We are committed to a socio-economically diverse student body and currently award more than $5.2 million in need-based financial aid to qualified students.
+We are committed to a socio-economically diverse student body and currently award more than $6.8 million in financial assistance to qualified students.
 We only award financial aid based on need; we do not give academic or athletic scholarships.
 Click here to learn more about our financial aid program.

 Where do Rivers students come from?